netgainsystems/docs/content/emedge-agent/config_checks/scripts.md

 <br>
 This page looks at how to configure custom emedge-agent script check.

-# Configuration Steps
+# Configuration steps
 - ensure the emedge-agent is properly installed, as described <a href="{{< relref "/emedge-agent/installation.md" >}}">here</a>
 - navigate to emedge-agent installation directory (e.g. /opt/emedge-agent)
 - edit config.yml in checks/scripts to add the script configuration
-- keload the emedge-agent
+- reload the emedge-agent

+# How to write a custom script
+- emedge expects a JSON output from a custom script, in the form of a JSON array of monitor instances (and metrics)
+- "name" property of each monitor instance is used as the name of that monitor instance
 ## Example: to add a custom script sample_check.sh, do the following
   - sample content of **sample_check.sh**
     ```properties